Triple Crown (professional wrestling): Total Nonstop Action Wrestling

-List of Impact Wrestling Triple Crown winners
+List of TNA Triple Crown winners

-The following is a list of Impact Triple Crown winners with dates indicating the wrestler's first reign with the respective championship.
-Under Impact's definition of the Triple Crown, wrestlers are eligible to win the Triple Crown each time they complete a new circuit.
+The following is a list of TNA Triple Crown winners with dates indicating the wrestler's first reign with the respective championship.
+Under TNA's definition of the Triple Crown, wrestlers are eligible to win the Triple Crown each time they complete a new circuit.

 To date, A.J.
-Styles and Eddie Edwards have won the Impact Triple Crown on more than one occasion, and Styles is the only wrestler to hold all of the eligible championships.
+Styles and Eddie Edwards have won the TNA Triple Crown on more than one occasion, and Styles is the only wrestler to hold all of the eligible championships.
 Kurt Angle completed the Triple Crown the fastest, achieving it in a mere 92 days, between May and August 2007, and is the only wrestler to hold all the required championships at once.

-Jordynne Grace become the first Knockouts Triple Crown winner after winning Impact Knockouts Championship, Impact Knockouts Tag Team Championship and the Impact Digital Media Championship - which is open to all Impact wrestlers.
+Jordynne Grace became the first Knockouts Triple Crown winner after winning the TNA Knockouts World Championship, the TNA Knockouts World Tag Team Championship and the TNA Digital Media Championship - which is an open title for both male and female wrestlers.
+On March 29, 2025, authority figure Santino Marella retired the Digital Media Championship to replace it with a new title.
+As a result of this, the number of future knockouts Triple Crown winner is limited to those that have held the Digital Media Title, therefore making Grace the only Knockouts Triple Crown winner as of 2025.

-List of Knockouts Triple Crown winners
+List of TNA Knockouts Triple Crown winners

 Lucha Libre AAA Worldwide

-Lucha Libre AAA Worldwide had eight established titles in its promotion, but recognises the AAA Mega Championship, the AAA Latin American Championship and, World Tag Team Championship as its Triple Crown.
+Lucha Libre AAA Worldwide had seven established titles in its promotion, but recognises the AAA Mega Championship, the AAA Latin American Championship and, World Tag Team Championship as its Triple Crown.

 Fenix completed the AAA Triple Crown the fastest, achieving it in 1,098 days between March 2019 and June 2022.